drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 It can be helpful to visualize the $$\theta_{p,k}$$'s as a set of grids for each action, seen previously with the contour plots.

 {:style="counter-reset:step-counter 0"}
-1. For each position and action store the counts in matrix $$M_p$$, whose rows and columns coincide to the (x,y) coordinates
+1. For each position and action store the total counts in matrix $$M_p$$, whose rows and columns coincide with the (x,y) coordinates.
 <div class="code-example" markdown="1">
 Faceoffs are omitted for defenders.
 None were recorded, nor do we except them to hold any information for the position.
 </div>